Fairness in Women's Sports Act: Idaho

 The legal footing of the bill is found in the U.S. Supreme court ruling in United States v.
 Virginia (1996) which stated that "sex classifications may be used to compensate women for particular economic disabilities suffered, promote equal employment opportunity, [and] to advance full development of the talent and capacity of our Nation's people."
 Emphasizing the final clause, the Idaho legislature argues that sex classifications are necessary for the "full development of the talent and capacity of our Nation's people" in the context of sports and athletics.
 The bill also cites two cases, Kleczek v.
 Rhode Island Interscholastic League, Inc. and Petrie v.
 Illinois High School Association, wherein the courts have recognized the existence of inherent physiological differences between males and females and the unfair advantage those differences give males over females in athletics.
 Thus, it is only through teams and sports designated based on biological sex that the state of Idaho could fully realize gender equality in sports and athletics.

 House Bill No. 500 specifies that a "student may establish sex by presenting a signed physician's statement that shall indicate the student's sex based solely on: the student's internal and external reproductive anatomy; the student's normal endogenously produced levels of testosterone; and an analysis of the student's genetic makeup."
 The bill makes clear that even those using puberty blockers and cross-sex hormones if born biologically males continue to have an absolute advantage over female athletes and should be excluded from female-designated athletics.

 Supporters of the bill argue that it is necessary to protect the integrity of women's sports and ensure a level playing field for female athletes.
 Opponents of the bill argue that it is discriminatory against transgender individuals and violates their rights to equal treatment under the law as guaranteed in the Equal Protection Clause of the U.S. Constitution.
-The Bill is currently being challenged in the U.S. Court of Appeals for the 9th Circuit as an Equal Protection Clause violation in the case Hecox v.
-Little.
-The plaintiffs, Lindsay Hecox, and her three friends, initially lost in the District Court of Idaho.
-However, the 9th Circuit Court of Appeals has yet to deliver a ruling.